onyxring/orcsCharacter/README.md

 	sheet.commitAsync();
 ```

+> *In case it wasn't clear, it bears repeating: orcsCharacter tracks changes in cached attributes.
+Only modified attributes, whether changed, deleted, or newly added, are sent to the servers during `commitAsyc()` calls.

 ### Tangential benefits

 I believe a side-effect of improved syntaxes, generally, is they often simplify previously difficult tasks almost accidentally.
 For example, summing values of a Repeating Section and assigning their total to a character attribute sounds like a trivial undertaking.  orcsCharacter makes this so, not because it provides a specialized `addItUp` function (because it *doesn’t*), but as a consequence of its expressiveness.
 You can do this…